ehharris/ReactJS-Website/team/sprint4.md

 We've updated the hierarcy with the calls to '/map', otherwise the backend will be similar to Sprint 3

-*Include any design diagrams prepared during sprint planning (user interface, component diagram, component/state/hierarchy, etc.) with a short paragraph for each.

 Epics planned for this sprint.

 * User: I want to view my trip in other tools.